 - Students who follow this course gain a wide range of skills which equip them for success in life.
 Studying Physics develops your ability to analyse and solve problems theoretically and practically in any situation. - It also develops your ability to comprehend and communicate your ideas orally and in writing and enables you to translate information to and from prose, graphs, numerical data, and diagrams. - A Level Physics is a good preparation for many careers because it teaches you to think logically and analytically. - At Advanced Level, Physics is very different from GCSE; the increased study time means we can discuss topics in much more detail which makes the subject more interesting and you will develop a deeper understanding of your current knowledge, discovering where all the equations you have been introduced to before, originate from. - We have specialised Sixth Form equipment, some of which is unavailable at other schools or colleges, so that experiments can be more detailed and much more fun. - The course is up to date with modern topics giving a broad base for future study.

-- Any one of: - o GCSE Grade 7 or above in Physics (separate Sciences) - o GCSE Grade 7-7 or above in Combined Science - GCSE Grade 7 or above in Mathematics. - It is desirable that A Level Mathematics is studied alongside Physics.
+- Any one of: - GCSE Grade 7 or above in Physics (separate Sciences) - GCSE Grade 7-7 or above in Combined Science and

+GCSE Grade 7 or above in Mathematics.